 Radical Sunni Muslim movement that ruled most of Afghanistan from 1996 to 2001.
 From the Arabic for “student” (Talib).
 The plural is Taliban.

-Not targetted.
-Except in a military context, prefer aimed at or directed at, or describe exactly what is being done to whom.
+Except in a military context, prefer “aimed at” or “directed at,” or describe exactly what is being done to whom.

 Soviet ethnic group.
 Not Tartar.